Lip Tie in Baby – Causes, Signs, and Treatments

 How Common Is It?

 There is no one particular cause for the occurrence of lip tie in babies.
 Simply put, some babies are born with a lip tie while others are not.
 The condition of a lip tie may develop within the womb itself.
-While most experts think that this might be attributed solely to genetics, this theory has never been proved.
+While most experts think that this might be attributed solely to genetics, this theory has never been proven.

 If a Baby Has a Lip Tie, Does It Mean He Will Also Have a Tongue Tie?